Little League Elbow

 Pitchers may elect a position change such as first base.
 This allows continued participation but with decreased stress to the elbow to avoid recurrence in the same season.
 If symptoms recur after a trial of non-operative treatment, then cessation of play for a complete season is necessary.

 Prevention of Little League Elbow

-Education of proper throwing is the key to treatment for elbow injuries in the young athlete.
-Prevention can be accomplished by rules limiting the number and type of pitches allowed in youth baseball.
-Along with education of Little League coaches, parents, and throwers.
+Education of proper throwing is the key to treatment for elbow injuries in young athletes.
+Establishing rules limiting the number and type of pitches allowed in youth baseball will help prevent injuries.
+Along with the education of Little League coaches, parents, and throwers

 Steps to Prevention:

 - Follow the pitch count regulations set by the American Sports Medicine Institute, Little League baseball, or USA Baseball

 - Do not begin throwing screwballs, curveballs, or slides before 14 years of age